Das Neue Deutschland

-The first 4500 copies of the magazine were printed and packaged in Algiers, Algeria from June 28, 1944.
+The first 4,500 copies of the magazine were printed and packaged in Algiers, Algeria from June 28, 1944.
 Because no German umlauts were available for the printing presses on the spot, the originally planned start of printing was delayed by 19 days.
 The missing characters first had to be requested via Washington and reached Algiers by airmail on June 22, 1944.
 From mid-July 1944, the printing plant was relocated to Rome.

 Immediately after the failed assassination attempt on Hitler on July 20, 1944, it was decided to print a Das Neue Deutschland Extra edition, which was issued in 50,000 copies.
 This was intended to respond as quickly as possible to the dramatic events that had almost led to a coup in Germany.
 In order to distribute this Extra edition, people in full Wehrmacht uniforms were successfully deployed for the first time to infiltrate the German lines.
 This action was called Operation Sauerkraut.

 When the defeat of Germany was already clearly foreseeable, a so-called Project Olive was worked out at the end of February 1945.
 For this purpose, alleged Wehrmacht soldiers were to advance to the headquarters of Albert Kesselring at Lake Garda to inform him that thousands of Wehrmacht members had joined the movement Das Neue Deutschland and had turned against Hitler.
 Kesselring was now to take over the supreme command of the movement in Italy.
 When planning the action, it was not yet known that surrender negotiations had already been initiated over General Wolff.
 The Project Olive was therefore postponed and not carried out later.

-The magazine is considered the most successful US-American subversive action during the Second World War against the Nazi regime.
+The magazine is considered the most successful U.S. subversive action during the Second World War against the Nazi regime.
 From 1944 onwards, numerous copies of the journal were found in Berlin, Plzeň, Lübeck, the Rhineland and even in the Dachau concentration camp.
 Magazines were discovered in the shoes or headgear of prisoners of war.
 The great psychological importance of the magazine can also be seen in the fact that the German side tried to limit the damage with numerous countermeasures.
 For example, Heinrich Himmler had the contents of the magazine revoked in the strongest terms in his own propaganda magazine entitled Das Schwarze Korps (The black corps).
 In addition, massive attention was drawn to the enemy propaganda in radio broadcasts and through information leaflets for members of the Wehrmacht.
 For unknown reasons, however, such extensive counter-propaganda did not begin until January 1945, six months after the first appearance of the DND.
 From the so-called Mitteilungen für die Truppe (Messages for the troops), a weekly political "information magazine" for members of the Wehrmacht, it is clear, however, that the German side was aware of the magazine's existence as early as August 14, 1944, and that its effects caused great concern.